YarekTyshchenko/r1pw/README.md

 Rust One Password Utility
 -------------------------

-This is a utility that plumbs 1Password's `op` utility with `dmenu` to allow easy selection of items from your accounts.
+This utility plumbs 1Password's `op` utility with `dmenu` to allow easy selection of items from your accounts, caching things for fast lookups.

 It requires a correctly configured `op` installation.